-In all other circumstances, all pleadings and other case-related documents must be filed in the Salt Lake City clerk's office either (i) in person during the business hours set forth in DUCivR 77-1 or (ii) by mail.
+In all other circumstances, all pleadings and other case-related documents must be filed with the clerk at the office of record in Salt Lake City either (i) in person during the business hours set forth in DUCivR 77-1 or (ii) by mail.
 When filing a document pursuant to subparagraphs (i) and (ii), the clerk will require the original of all pleadings, motions, proposed orders, and other papers.
 Courtesy copies are not required unless specified in the judge's preferences on the court's website.
-Parties must clearly label courtesy copies on the caption page.
+Any courtesy copy required must be clearly labeled as such on the caption page.